joshgerdes/jekyll-uno/_posts/2022-08-23-ims-payroll-not-opening-as-a-published-application-in-azure-virtual-desktop.md

 The difference was that the Left entry had moved the Window too far, left out of view, so it could not be seen by the user when opening as a published app or on a Desktop.

-After the Left entry was changed from -1444 to 684.
+After the **Left entry was changed from -1444 to 684**.
 IMS became visible again as a published application and on the Full Desktop.

 Due to the hard-coded user registry entries, this specific issue would have occurred regardless of Azure Virtual Desktop, running in a Terminal Services environment, or even locally, when working with different monitor setups.